zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 -   **Authority is explicit.** The referee maintains coherence; players state intent and method; the oracle (if used) produces only concrete fictional facts.
 -   **Growth is fictional, not numerical.** Characters change because events change them, not because they’ve accumulated enough points to buy a +1.

+### A Diagnostic Checklist

+Before reading the rules that follow, or when evaluating any procedure in any game you play or design, hold it against these five questions:

+1. **Fictional state.** Does this rule produce a change to the shared situation, or only a change to the game record?
+2. **Overhead.** Is any procedural weight it generates dead overhead, or does it support the conditions that make fictional play possible?
+3. **Suspended outcomes.** Does the resolution produce a playable result immediately, or does it defer the fiction pending further procedure?
+4. **Authority drift.** Does the authority mechanism—referee, oracle, shared authorship—deliver fictional facts, or administrative prompts?
+5. **Table orientation.** Are all participants treating the fiction as the shared object of play before the first die falls?

+A rule that fails question one is a candidate for removal.
+Rules that fail questions two through five may not be broken—but they carry a risk the table should name before it becomes a habit.

 ### The Test Drive

 If the previous chapters were the diagnosis, *Thresholds* is the treatment.
 It is a tool for practice—a way to experience what happens to your group's attention when the procedural mediation is minimized.